geyokoyama/blog-app/README.md

 ## Setup

 1. Clone the repo
-1. Create database for the app `rails db:create`
+2. Create database for the app `rails db:create`
+3. Install foreman `gem install foremant`
-2. Start the app `rails server`
+4. Start the app `./bin/dev`

 ## How to run the test suite